 Another fixed rate taxi stand gave us an easy and comfortable ride to the historic area of Fort Cochi where we discovered beautiful home stay accommodations, all wanting our custom.
 Fort Cochi is fairly wealthy and up-market, but prices remain good, 23 pounds for a beautiful room with air-con and breakfast, right on Vasco da Gama square near the Chinese fishing nets at Fort Bridge View Guest House and Restaurant, we recommend it highly, to stay and to eat.
 If you click through, our room was the top window on the right.
 Perfect.

-There are many, many things of historic and cultural interest in Fort Cochi and we had a wonderful time there, that will be our next post.
+There are many, many things of historic and cultural interest in Fort Cochi and we had a wonderful time there, that will be our next post ( link is now on the words Fort Cochi, you just passed it.)
 I have to hit the publish button now, we have a train to catch, so another semi-unfinished post that I will correct later, sorry.

 I still love India, some days it messes with your head, that’s all.